Marks Hall

 Marks Hall, also known as Markshall, was a Jacobean country house some 2 miles north of Coggeshall in Essex, England.
-Previously a timber manor house, the 17th-century brick building was demolished in 1950.
+Previously a timber manor house, the 17th-century brick building was demolished in 1950, but the Marks Hall Estate remains the site of gardens and an arboretum.

 History

 In the Domesday Book of 1086, Markshall is listed as Mercheshala, a manor in Lexden hundred of Essex.
 A church dedicated to St Margaret was built adjoining the manor house in medieval times, and so Markshall also became a small parish, covering just the 813 acres immediately around the parkland of the manor house.

 In 1163 the manor was granted to the Markshall family after being confiscated from Hugh de Essex.
 They descended in the Markshall family until the estate was sold to John Cole, who renovated parts of the house.
 It was then sold to Edward Deraugh in 1581.
 In 1605 Robert Honywood purchased Marks Hall from Deraugh's grandson, William, pulled down part of the old timber-framed house and built a new brick building in 1609.